Alaska’s hospitals struggle amid a worsening outbreak - The Boston Globe

 Alaska, once a leader in vaccinating its citizens, is now in the throes of its worst coronavirus surge of the pandemic, as the delta variant rips through the state, swamping hospitals with patients.

 On Wednesday, the state said it had activated “crisis standards of care,” giving hospitals legal protections for triage decisions that force them to give some patients substandard care.
-The state also announced an $87 million contract to bring in hundreds of temporary health care workers to support hospitals.
+The state also announced an $87 million contract to bring in hundreds of temporary health care workers.

 Advertisement

-Gov. Mike Dunleavy, a Republican, said that while hospitals are strained, he did not see a need to implement restrictions aimed at curbing transmission.
-Still, he encouraged people who had not yet received a vaccination to seriously consider getting it.
+Gov. Mike Dunleavy, a Republican, said that while hospitals were strained, he did not see a need to implement restrictions aimed at curbing transmission.
+Still, he encouraged people who had not yet received a vaccination to seriously consider it.

 “We have the tools available to us for individuals to be able to take care of themselves,” Dunleavy said.
-While the state led the nation in vaccinations early in the year, it has been lagging in recent months, with under half of the state’s population fully vaccinated, compared with 55% for the nation as a whole, according to federal data.
+While the state led the nation in vaccinations early in the year, it has been lagging in recent months, with half of its population fully vaccinated, compared with 55% nationally, according to federal data.

-Jared Kosin, the head of the Alaska State Hospital and Nursing Home Association, called the surge “crippling” in an interview on Tuesday.
+Jared Kosin, the head of the Alaska State Hospital and Nursing Home Association, called the surge “crippling” in an interview Tuesday.
 He added that hospitals were full, and health care workers were emotionally depleted.
-The crisis has reached the point that patients are being kept waiting for care in their cars outside overwhelmed emergency rooms.
+Patients recently were kept waiting for care in their cars outside overwhelmed emergency rooms.

-There is growing anxiety in outlying communities that depend on transferring seriously ill patients to hospitals in Anchorage that can provide higher levels of care, Kosin said.
+There is growing anxiety in outlying communities that depend on transferring seriously ill patients to hospitals in Anchorage, Kosin said.
 Transfers are getting harder to arrange and are often delayed, he said.

 Advertisement